clap-rs/clap/README.md

         }
     }

-    // more porgram logic goes here...
+    // more program logic goes here...
 }
 ```